synfinatic/alpacascope/README.md

  1. Clone this repoistory onto your computer using Git or just downloading the Zip file from Github.
- 1. Using the Git shell (installed in Step #1), from inside of the AlpacaScope source tree, run either `make windows` for a 64bit binary or `make windows32` for a 32bit binary.
+ 1. Using the Git shell (installed in Step #1), from inside of the AlpacaScope source tree, run `make windows-gui` or `make windows-release` to build a binary.

 #### How to build on Linux, OSX, etc?